A list of terms and definitions related to SEMrush tools and digital marketing.

 SE Keywords – The number of keywords bringing users to the website via Google's top 100 organic search results.

-SEMrush Rank - SEMrush Rank is a custom ranking for domains.
+SEMrush Rank – A custom ranking for domains.
 This is displaying how high of a presence a domain has on the Internet based on organic rankings and search traffic.
 This number is calculated based on the visibility of the domain’s ranking for the keywords that are displayed in our database.
 The amount of information we show for this domain will be based on how we get our data.

-SEM - SEM stands for search engine marketing and is a professional service with the goal of bringing more traffic to a website through digital marketing.
+SEM (Search engine marketing) – A professional service with the goal of bringing more traffic to a website through digital marketing.
 Tactics include PPC (pay-per-click) advertising, Google Shopping, Social Media Marketing, SEO, Content Marketing, and more.

-SEO - SEO stands for search engine optimization and is a professional service with the goal of acquiring more organic traffic to a website from search engines.
+SEO (Search engine optimization) – A professional service with the goal of acquiring more organic traffic to a website from search engines.
 Tactics include making changes to the technical and content aspects of a website in order to improve its visibility.

-SERP Source - The SERP Source refers to a snapshot of the Search Engine Results Page where SEMrush gathered its data.
+SERP Source – Refers to a snapshot of the Search Engine Results Page where SEMrush gathered its data.
 When SEMrush determines a ranking for a domain/keyword, you can see the ranking reflected in the SERP Source.
 Once you click the icon, a pop-up window will be displayed asking you to “View the SERP” and then you can see the screenshot.

 SERP – Stands for search engine results page and is the listing of all the web pages given by a search engine in response to a query.